 Tips for Making Chocolate Covered Popcorn

 I’ve shared some tips throughout the post, so you get an A+ if you already know them.
 Either way, I want to be sure to have them all in one place for easy access.
-Here are the things to keep in mind when making chocolate covered popcorn:
+Here are the things to keep in mind when making chocolate-covered popcorn:

 - Melt the chocolate slowly so that it doesn’t seize.
-Stir it often, and when there are just a few clumps remaining, keep stirring, don’t heat it again, to melt the rest of the chocolate.
+Stir it often, and when there are just a few clumps remaining, keep stirring, and don’t heat it again, to melt the rest of the chocolate.

 - Use a little oil to keep the chocolate smooth, and help it remain soft once it hardens.